 Missio International works with faith-based individuals, church, and para-church interests as well as foundations and resource organizations throughout the United States.
 On behalf of our Romanian partners, Missio International engages in strategic planning, provides accountability, oversigt and expenditure responsibility, offers leadership development, and sets goals and benchmarks.

-The ministry philosophy of Missio International is that bringing the Gospel and social services to those in need in Romania is best accomplished by native Romanian Christians.
-To that end our ministry is a close working partnership with Missiio Link International, a Romanian NGO having leadership and staff composed of Christian Romanians.
-Over the years, our Romanian colleagues have identified the needs which need to be addressed within their society, and then they have thoughtfully planned how to develop successful programs to minister to those needs.
+Our ministry philosophy is that bringing the Gospel and social services to those in need in Romania is best accomplished by Romanian Christians working with the Romanian people.
+To that end our ministry is a close working partnership with Missio Link International (MLI), a Romanian NGO (non-profit) having leadership and staff composed of Romanian Christians.
+Over the years, our Romanian colleagues have identified the needs within their society, and they have thoughtfully planned how to develop and implement successful programs to minister to those needs.

-The founding principle leaders of the US-based Missio International have now known and worked together with the indigenous Romanian leaders of MLI for over 24 years.
+The founding principle leaders of the US-based Missio International have known and worked together with the Romanian leaders of MLI for over 25 years.
 Missio International oversees and accepts fiduciary responsibilities for donations and foundation grants originating in the U.S., and distributes them to all Romanian-based MLI programs, including Alpiniş.

 Missio is a Latin word used to speak of the "mission of God", that is, Missio Dei.
 As a name, Missio Link International preciesely reflects the calling and vision of its leadership team to participate in God's mission to His church and to the world by fostering partnerships between Christians, churhes, and organizations aimed at christian witness, edification, and service to those in need.